 That’s not all.
 Disney packed 2019 full of live-action remakes, even following Lion King with Maleficent: Mistress of Evil on November.
 10, 2019.
 The schedule reveals what’s next.
 A remake of Mulan is set for March 27, 2020.
 On the other hand, Cruella, a live-action 101 Dalmatians spin-off starring Emma Stone, will launch on December 23.
 Disney has 8 “untitled live-action” projects sprinkled throughout 2021 and 2022.
 Many more adaptations will surely follow suit.

-In 2020, the X-Men series as we know it is scheduled to end with the release of The New Mutants on April 3, 2020.
+In 2020, the X-Men series will end with the release of The New Mutants on April 3, 2020.
 The YA adaptation for Artemis Fowl, formerly scheduled for August 9, 2019, will bow on May 29, 2020.
 Meanwhile, Steven Spielberg’s West Side Story adaptation will launch on December 18.
 The next year, Indiana Jones 5 is due in theaters on July 9, 2021.